 Fig. 5.
 Center of gravity analysis using the VAST package in R (Thorson et al. 2016, Thorson & Barnett 2017) using data from the fall bottom-trawl survey (1995-2017) to fit a geostatistical delta-generalized linear mixed model to estimate the spatial and temporal distribution of capelin.
 Annual center of gravity estimates are connected by lines through time, where cooler colors (blue) indicate earlier years and warmer colors (red) indicate more recent years.
 The red area indicates areas not covered by the survey and the light pink (cream) area indicates inshore strata that are poorly covered by the fall bottom-trawl survey.

 Fig. 1

 Fig. 2

+Are there nicer versions of these maps available?

 Fig. 3

 Fig. 4

 Fig. 5

 Supplementary material

 Trinity Bay seasonal inshore acoustic surveys (2003-2005)